jerokpradeep/pya3/README.md

 ## Getting started with API

 ### Overview
-There is only one class in the whole library: `AliceBlue`.
+There is only two class in the whole library: `AliceBlue` and `Alice_Wrapper`.
 The `get_session_id` static method is used to retrieve a Session ID from the alice blue server.
 A Session ID is valid until the trading account logout.
 With a Session ID, you can instantiate an AliceBlue object.
-Ideally you only need to create a Session ID once every time login the trading account.
+Ideally you only need to create a Session ID once every time login the trading account with password.
 After you have the Session ID, you can store it separately for re-use.

 ### REST Documentation